tezos/tezos-mirror/docs/api/openapi.rst

 - :src:`docs/api/paris-smart-rollup-node-openapi.json` (version 20.3)

-Quebec RPCs
+Qena RPCs
 -----------

-The OpenAPI specifications for the RPCs of the smart rollup node for the Quebec (``PsquebeC``) protocol proposal can be found at:
+The OpenAPI specifications for the RPCs of the smart rollup node for the Qena (``PtQenaB1``) protocol proposal can be found at:

-- :src:`docs/api/quebec-smart-rollup-node-openapi.json` (version 21.0~rc1)
+- :src:`docs/api/qena-smart-rollup-node-openapi.json` (version 21.0~rc1)

 Alpha RPCs
 ----------